Eks

 associate_identity_provider_config(name, oidc, params::Dict{String,<:Any})

-Associate an identity provider configuration to a cluster.
+Associates an identity provider configuration to a cluster.
 If you want to authenticate identities using an identity provider, you can create an identity provider configuration and associate it to your cluster.
-After configuring authentication to your cluster you can create Kubernetes roles and clusterroles to assign permissions to the roles, and then bind the roles to the identities using Kubernetes rolebindings and clusterrolebindings.
+After configuring authentication to your cluster you can create Kubernetes Role and ClusterRole objects, assign permissions to them, and then bind them to the identities using Kubernetes RoleBinding and ClusterRoleBinding objects.
 For more information see Using RBAC Authorization in the Kubernetes documentation.

 Arguments